Creatine Benefits, Side Effects, & Dosage For Best Results

-An organic acid, creatine plays a key role in supplying energy for muscle cells during intense activity.
-It is produced naturally by the body and found in small quantities in animal products.
-Creatine stored in muscle cells helps produce ATP (the primary energy currency in the body).
-While creatine is not an essential nutrient (the body can synthesize it from arginine, methionine, and glycine), it is one of the most widely used supplements because there is strong evidence it can improve performance and is safe for most people.
+While creatine is not an essential nutrient because the body can synthesize it, it’s one of the most widely used supplements because there is strong evidence it can improve performance and is safe for most people.
 Additionally, creatine may have other health-promoting properties beyond its ability to make a person stronger or faster.

 An average human body contains between 3.5 and 4 grams of creatine per kilogram of muscle.
 However, it is capable of storing up to 5 grams per kilogram.
 The idea behind supplementation is that by saturating the body with creatine, you augment its benefits.
 The richest sources of creatine from food are beef and fish, which contain between 2 and 5 grams per pound.